lostjared/Rust.Projects/source/lscript/README.md

 Another project to practice

-Write down in a text file the movemnts you want the pixel to take the program will interpret the file and move the pixel in the direction specified in the text file.
+Write down in a text file the movements you want the pixel to take the program will interpret the file and move the pixel in the direction specified in the text file.
 A few example scripts are in the scripts/ directory.